North Dakota State Bison football: 2020 season

 On May 2, 2021, the NDSU Bison, under Entz, ended a three-championship win streak by losing 24–20 to Sam Houston State University in the quarterfinals of the 2020 FCS playoffs.
 This is the first time since 2010 that the NDSU Bison did not make the semifinals.

 On May 13, 2021, former Bison QB Trey Lance was drafted with the 3rd overall pick in the 2021 NFL draft by the San Francisco 49ers after leaving the team before the Spring season began.

 2021 season

 On October 2, 2021, the NDSU Bison played in-state rival North Dakota (UND) in Grand Forks for the first time since 2003, with NDSU and UND, respectively, ranked 5th and 10th at the time.
 The Bison won this matchup, 16–10.
 On November 6, 2021, the 22nd edition of the battle for the Dakota Marker ended with a SDSU victory, 27–19.
 NDSU was ranked 2nd at the time and SDSU ranked 9th.
 This marked the first time SDSU had won multiple games in a row in the Marker series since 2016–17 when the Jacks won back-to-back marker games against the Bison.

 On January 8, 2022, the Bison played the Montana State Bobcats for the FCS championship.
-They ended up winning, 38–10, as FB Hunter Luepke ran for three touchdowns in the first half.
+They ended up winning, 38–10, as fullback Hunter Luepke ran for three touchdowns in the first half.